 Bail pending conviction or sentence appeal to Court of Appeal will ordinarily be exercised by the Court of Appeal and granted only in very exceptional circumstances: Criminal Procedure Act s.310.
-On conviction appeal:Ash v R VSCA 117; R v Pandevski VSCA 84.
-On sentence appeal: Re Zoudi VSCA 298; (2006) 14 VR 580;Re Schaefer VSCA 268.
+On conviction appeal: Cvetanovski v R VSCA 126; Daniels (a pseudonym) v R VSCA 83; Re Zoudi VSCA 298; (2006) 14 VR 580.

 Once plea of guilty has been entered at County Court or Supreme Court arraignment, change to plea of not guilty requires permission of the Judge which may be granted at any time until sentence is passed, or in the event it has been made as part of a mixed plea before jury, until verdict.
-Whether to grant permission is a discretion; the test is whether not to allow change would be a miscarriage of justice: Maxwell v R HCA 62, (1995) 184 CLR 501; Kumar v R VSCA 102; Brooks v R VSCA 322; R v Holden VSCA 254; R v Douglass VSCA 37, (2004) 9 VR 355.
+Whether to grant permission is a discretion; a court will not permit such a change of plea unless the applicant satisfies the court that not to permit a change of plea would occasion a miscarriage of justice: Jamieson v R VSCA 140; Weston (a pseudonym) VSCA 354; Maxwell v R HCA 62, (1995) 184 CLR 501; Kumar v R VSCA 102; Brooks v R VSCA 322; R v Holden VSCA 254; R v Douglass VSCA 37, (2004) 9 VR 355.

 Use upon trial of former plea of guilty or indication of intention to plead guilty: R v Constantinou VSCA 257; R v Rustum VSCA 142; R v D'orta-Ekenaike VICSC 31, 2 VR 140.
 Directions must be given to jury if use permitted.